Helen Escobedo: Education

 At the age of 15 in 1949, she decided to enroll at the Mexico City College and attended art classes in the afternoon twice a week.
 At Motolinia University, she took art classes under an abstract sculptor, Germán Cueto where she experimented with many different materials.
 Impressed by her work, Professor John Skeaping, a British sculptor from the Royal College of Art, encouraged her to pursue sculpture.
 He offered her a one-year grant to study in London at his institution, where she attended eventually with a three-year scholarship.
 She studied under the guidance of Frank Dobson, Henry Moore, Jacob Epstein, Leon Underwood, and for a short time, Ossip Zadkine.
 In her second year, she wrote her thesis: Renoir and Degas: Two Impressionists in Sculpture.

 She got her bachelor's degree in Humanities at Motolinia University in Mexico and her master's degree in Sculpture from the Royal College of Art in London, U.K. by 1954 at the age of 20.

 Career

-Aside from sculpture, Escobedo was a talented painter, printmaker, installation artist, writer, performance artist, lecturer, curator, and museum director in her lifetime.
+Aside from sculptor, Escobedo was also a painter, printmaker, installation and performance, writer, lecturer, curator, and museum director during her lifetime.

 Escobedo accepted the position be the head and served as director of the Museo de Arte Moderno and the Department of Museums and Galleries at the Universidad Nacional Autonoma de Mexico (UNAM) in 1960, where she worked until 1978, organizing exhibitions.
 As she worked as director, she continued her craft and completed commissions as well as exhibitions of her own work.
 She would go on to serve as the Director of the Museum of Modern art between 1982 and 1984.
 From 1985 to 1989, she worked as an art curator of the Museum of the UNAM, specializing in international exhibitions.
 Having left her directorial role in art administration, Escobedo decided to concentrate on her own work.